 Although Law 3 specifies a minimum of seven players in order to start and continue a match, it is not always necessary for all seven to be physically on the field.
+In some cases, the competition authority may allow fewer than seven players for a team to continue to play, but the minimum to begin play remains seven (other than for some small-sided games).
 Play must stop temporarily if a team drops below this minimum number as a result of a player requesting and receiving permission from the referee to leave the field temporarily for treatment of an injury or if instructed by the referee to leave the field to correct bleeding, blood on the uniform, or illegal equipment.
 If the referee is not satisfied that the team will be able to field the minimum number within a reasonable period of time, the referee must abandon the match and describe the circumstances fully in the match report.